The Writing Lab

 Traffic regulation is the responsibility of the Parking and Transportation Department, including issuance of faculty, staff and guest permanent and temporary parking permits.
 These permits may be picked up at the Parking and Transportation office, located at 7700 Florissant Road, 314 516-4190.
 Information on traffic regulations, parking, and campus maps can be obtained at the Parking and Transportation web site.

-In addition to internships available through Career Services, internships and practica are available through academic departments.
+In addition to internships available through Career Services, internships and practica are available through many academic departments.
 Academic advisors can provide information about the requirements for these experiences, some of which are summarized below.

 College of Arts and Sciences